Is walking the miracle cure to our public health crisis?

 Come and join experts from Greater Manchester and beyond as we discuss the link between making our streets fitter for walking and improved public health.

-We will hear from city leaders, transport planners, academics and public health experts.
+The day will also feature a stellar line-up of city leaders, transport planners, academics and public health experts.

 A series of lightning talks focusing on exemplar projects from the West Midlands.

 A series of lightning talks from grassroots campaigners from around the UK.

 Our new Blueprint For Change provides campaigners and city leaders with a step-by-step guide to creating walking cities.